mohamed-said-ibrahem/Graduation-Project-HRMS-Data-Warehouse/README.md

 already stored data of current and previous employees to determine most suitable candidates to fit or fulfill the shortage of specific skills needed.

+## Project Scope:
+• Web Application provides several services for HR(s) and Managers to help them manage all aspects of the workforce in an efficient manner.

+• Provide interfaces for employees to be more involved with Hr and Managers in a transparent mechanism to guarantee integrity and a healthy work environment.

+• Use data warehousing to provide better performance and data analytics for decision making and prediction.